HHRClemson/FloodImageClassifier/README.md

 FloodImageClassifier: A Python tool for Flood Image Classification and Semantic Segmentation

 ## Getting Started
 FloodImageClassifie.py is a python package developed using python 3.9.
 The package is tested using >9000 image data collected from the USGS, 511 traffic images (DOT) and social media platforms.
-The user can specifically target any flood image and use any of these pre-trained models to estimate the inundation area and flood depth severity.
+The package includes various CNNs architectures such as YOLOv3 (You look only once version 3), Fast R-CNN (Region-based CNN), Mask R-CNN, SSD MobileNet (Single Shot MultiBox Detector  MobileNet), and EfficientDet (Efficient Object Detection) to perform both object detection and segmentation simultaneously.
+Canny edge detection and aspect ratio concepts are also included in the package for flood water level estimation and classification.
+The pipeline is smartly designed to train a large number of images and calculate flood water levels and inundation areas which can be used to identify flood depth, severity, and risk.
+Users can specifically target any flood image and use any of these pre-trained models to estimate the inundation area and flood depth severity.

 ### Prerequisites